Get on Stage

 Tuesday 17 March 2015 7.00-9.30pm

 Four Broadland High Schools will perform on stage for up to 30 minutes each.
 The programme can include extracts from a classic play text, or a series of shorter extracts from poetry, set novels or modern play texts.
 Schools are encouraged to experiment with presentation, e.g. share a text extract or text character, add projection, music, dance or stylised movement to support a poetic reading or text narration.
-Tickets will be available for the final performance.
-For further details contact email@example.com.
+For further details contact firstname.lastname@example.org.

 NATIONAL CONNECTIONS 2015